The Class Actions Law Review: United Kingdom - England & Wales

 Further significant developments are being seen in respect of large-scale environmental claims, which are raising interesting questions relating to the jurisdiction of the English courts and the implications of alleged wrongdoing by overseas parties on UK-domiciled entities.

 iii Significant data breach actions

-The past year has also seen an increase in activity in the data sector, regarding potential breaches of the Data Protection Act 2018 and the associated EU General Data Protection Regulation 2018 (GDPR).
+The past couple of years have also seen an increase in activity in the data sector, regarding potential breaches of the DPA 2018 and the associated EU General Data Protection Regulation 2018 (EU GDPR).22

 Furthermore, in Lloyd, one of the most significant cases to date for class actions in England, the Court of Appeal granted the claimant permission to serve Google out of jurisdiction in a claim that could involve over four million iPhone users.
 The claim relates to the 'Safari workaround', which allowed Google to determine the date visited and time spent by users on websites, as well as pages visited and advertisements viewed.
-Although there was no pecuniary loss or distress, the Court of Appeal found that damages could be awarded under Section 13 of the Data Protection Act 1998 for breach of Section 4(4) of the same Act.
+Although there was no pecuniary loss or distress, the Court of Appeal found that damages could be awarded under Section 13 of the Data Protection Act 1998 (DPA 1998) for breach of Section 4(4) of the same Act.
 This is because the information collected by the workaround did hold economic value, and so loss of this data was a loss to the claimant group.
 Significantly, the Court of Appeal allowed the use of the representative action procedure under CPR 19.6(1) to pursue an opt-out-style claim.
-Although 'unusual', there was a commonality of interest, as required by CPR 19.6(1), since all claimants had browser-generated information taken without their consent over the same period and in the same circumstances.
+Although 'unusual',24 there was a commonality of interest, as required by CPR 19.6(1), since all claimants had browser-generated information taken without their consent over the same period and in the same circumstances.
 The Court also noted that it was appropriate to use its discretion under CPR 19.6(2) to allow the class representative to act given the alleged scale of the wrongdoing by Google, especially where there might otherwise be no other remedy.
 The alleged wrongdoing also distinguishes this case from Morrisons.
 In Morrisons, the data controllers were themselves victims of wrongdoing; on the other hand, in Lloyd, the controller allegedly sought to gain from the data breach.
 The Supreme Court is set to hear the appeal in April 2021.
 If the Supreme Court upholds the Court of Appeal's decision in Lloyd, it will allow claimants to more easily bring representative actions for data breach claims, on the basis that all the claimants have lost control of their data and, therefore, meet the 'same interest' test.

 i Types of action available

-As noted in Section II, the regimes available for English class or group actions broadly fall into two categories: opt-in procedures and opt-out procedures.
+As noted in Section I, the regimes available for English class or group actions broadly fall into two categories: opt-in procedures and opt-out procedures.

 ii Commencing proceedings